Convenience sampling

 When to Use Convenience Sampling

-Convenience sampling is most appropriate when speed, accessibility, and practicality are more important than generalisability.
+You can use convenience sampling when speed, accessibility, and practicality are more important than statistical representativeness.

-• You need to perform a pilot study
+• you need to carry out a pilot study before the main research

-• You are working under time or resource constraints
+• you are working under strict time or financial constraints

-• The aim is to generate initial insights rather than definitive conclusions
+• your aim is to generate initial insights rather than highly generalisable findings

 My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophyresearch approachresearch designmethods of data collection and data analysis are explained in this e-book in simple words.